hzzhughes/hzzhughes.github.io/content/post/generalization-in-rl.md

 where we focus on hypothesis class $\cal H$ just like what we do in supervised learning.

-instead of maps state-actoin pairs it maps functions in hypothesis class
+instead of mapping state-actoin pairs it maps functions in hypothesis class

 we may have model-based and value-based hypothesis classes.